⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Benefits of SSG

-There are a couple of key benefits to note for why you might want to use SSG:
+There are a few key benefits to note for why you might want to use SSG:

 • SSG pages are always online once they’re generated and distributed to a CDN.
 This means your backend server or data source doesn’t need to be available all the time for the page to function.
 Even if they go offline for a bit, your website will still be available and ready to use.

-• Pages generated with SSG are faster to use.
-This is because they’re already rendered on the server ahead of time so the user doesn’t need to wait for the rendering to happen on demand.
-Instead, they just get the completed HTML and display it.
+• Pages generated with SSG are faster to render.
+This is because the HTML is already generated ahead of time so the user doesn’t need to wait for the server to generate the HTML on demand.
+Instead, they just get the completed HTML and render it.

 Drawbacks of SSG